Lack of power in your shower? Ways to increase your water pressure

 4. Try installing a power shower

-5. Call out the professionals
+5. Call in the professionals

 "When in doubt, call a plumber," advises Cutchie.
 “They can assess whether a replacement showerhead or more significant plumbing work is required”.